LLNL/scr/doc/rst/users/halt.rst

   scr_halt
   scancel 1234.5

-Do *not* just type ":code:`scancel 1234`" -- be sure to include the job step id.
+Do *not* just type :code:`scancel 1234` -- be sure to include the job step id.

 For ALPS, use :code:`apstat` to get the apid of the job step to kill.
 Then, follow the steps as described above: execute :code:`scr_halt`